unfoldingWord/wordMAP/README.md

 loop through each index and filter by keys that match the n-grams in the provided unaligned sentence pair.

+---

 # Alignment Prediction
 The alignment prediction begins when the user provides an unaligned sentence pair.

 ## Alignment Document Frequency

-> **Note:** This algorithm appears to be a hybrid of tf-idf.
+> **Note:** This algorithm uses similar concepts as found in tf-idf.

-The alignment document frequency algorithm is the foundation for most of the other algorithms.
+The alignment document frequency algorithm is the foundation for most of the other algorithms in this tool.
-This algorithm should be ran over the corpus indices (filtered and unfiltered), and saved alignment indices (filtered and unfiltered).

-> **Note:** It is important to compare the filtered and unfiltered frequency ratios.
-This is done in other algorithms.

 The algorithm proceeds as follows: